 Growing in a greenspace near you

-Dudhope Multicultural Centre – another DUO orchard group – were also out in force at the Community Harvest.
-The Bharatiya Ashram Arts Project shared their unique combination of classical Indian and contemporary dance, and Gordon Connor and the Chinese community led us in Qi-Gong.
+Dudhope Multicultural Centre – another DUO orchard group – were also out in force.
+The Bharatiya Ashram Arts Project shared their unique combination of classical Indian and contemporary dance and Gordon Connor led us in Qi-Gong.

 *University of Dundee Botanic Garden are part of the Dundee Urban Orchard network.
 They have a fabulous orchard and growing space.
 To find out more contact them via their website.

 Thanks to the various stallholders and speakers not mentioned in person.
 More information about those stallholders and speakers can be found here: Dundee City Council Neighbourhood Services, Dundee Botanic Garden Coffee Shop, Dundee Science Centre, Ninewells Community Garden, One World Centre, British Science Association (Tayside and Fife Branch), and Tayside Biodiversity Partnership.